jomorlier/ScientificComputing/README.md

 HA404

-This course is divided into 3 parts: Maths Basics (with Matlab), System Identification (with Matlab), and Python Programming
+This course is divided into 3 parts: Maths Basics (with Matlab), System Identification (with Matlab), and Python Programming.
+This course is largely inspired by [AMATH301](https://courses.washington.edu/am301/) course of Prof. N. Kutz

 ## Mathematical Basics
-5th of october 2Hours course with JM  [For Advanced Computational Solid Mechanics Course] Largly inspired by [AMATH301](https://courses.washington.edu/am301/) course of Prof. N. Kutz
+5th of october 2Hours course with JM  [For Advanced Computational Solid Mechanics Course]

 ## System Identification
 Play with livescript in autonomy [For Flexible Aircraft Course]